Carmen Jeitler-Cincelli

 Carmen Jeitler-Cincelli (born 27 July 1980 in Innsbruck), often shortened as Carmen Jeitler, is an Austrian entrepreneur, politician (ÖVP) and member of the Austrian National Council.
-She is Deputy General Secretary of the Austrian Business Association and City Councilor for Economics and City Marketing of the spa town of Baden bei Wien.
+Since March 2025, she is mayor of the spatown Baden bei Wien.

 Education

 Carmen Jeitler-Cincelli (née Cincelli) attended the elementary school in Sistrans and then the Akademisches Gymnasium Innsbruck, where she graduated in 1999 with the Matura.
 She completed her bachelor's degree and then master's degree in journalism and communication science at the University of Vienna.
 She took electives from law and philosophy.

 In 2018 she completed an executive course at the Executive School of Management, Technology and Law at the University of St. Gallen.

 Work

 Carmen Jeitler-Cincelli has been a partner since 2002 and a member of the management board of a communication and consulting firm established together with her husband.
 Since 2014 she is the sole managing director of the company.
 Her professional interests include location marketing, design and staging in commerce and communication for public institutions.

 As a speaker, she speaks on the topics of courage culture, leadership and city marketing, and destination branding.